sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:43) snap: make it so size change is stored as part of the snapshot entry in db, after every snapshot; this will make it at least possible at some point to defend against malacious or stupid attacks.

+- [x] (1:00?)
+(1:28) snap: in hub, return list of commits via a database query using information about working snap_servers, instead of consulting the snapshot servers; this makes it trivial/fast to aggregate dozens of snap servers.

+- [x] (1:00?) snap: rewrite snap ls in hub to query database, and try (in turn until success) for servers with the requested snapshot (so nothing random)

+- [x] (0:45?) snap: in hub, cache directory listings for project snapshots, since they are invariant,  use a ttl so don't waste space.

+- [x] (0:30?)
+(0:30) snap: get rid of use of fuse for directory listings

+- [x] (0:45?)
+(0:15) snap: for restore -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

+- [x] (0:15?)
+(0:06) snap: for log -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

+- [x] (0:15?)
+(0:02+) local_hub output bursts: can one build sage with output going to terminal, or will it burst too quickly?   test started in "Sage GIT"...
+IT TURNS OUT, it "just works".